 Photo: Dr. Jean-Paul Rodrigue, 2007.

 Many freight transport companies are offering less-than-truckload (LTL) services to their customers.
-Such shipments are generally composed of items of various size filling up specific orders that are usually not recurrent.
-On the above photo, a FedEx (second largest LTL carrier in the United States) truck is picking up cargo at concrete foundation mold manufacturer in Kansas City.
+Such shipments are generally composed of items of various sizes filling up specific orders that are usually not recurrent.
+In the above photo, a FedEx (second largest LTL carrier in the United States) truck is picking up cargo at a concrete foundation mold manufacturer in Kansas City.
 This shipment is likely bound for a specific construction project.
-Under such circumstances, FedEx is acting as a third party logistics service provider (3PL) since it offers transportation and logistics services to its customers.
-A company usually rely on a 3PL instead of its own account when dealing with complex transportation processes (e.g. seasonal, market changes) or when a third party can provide cheaper and more reliable services.
+Under such circumstances, FedEx is acting as a third-party logistics service provider (3PL) since it offers transportation and logistics services to its customers.
+A company usually relies on a 3PL instead of its own account when dealing with complex transportation processes (e.g. seasonal, market changes) or when a third party can provide cheaper and more reliable services.